TristanGrayCC/azure-web/readme.md

 ## Tasks for participants

 - Deploy the existing project to Azure
+- Add a new column called "VIN  Number" and validation on save that it is an 8 digit numeric value
 - Include a CI and CD pipeline
-- Add a new column called "VIN  Number" and validation on save that it is an 8 digit numeric value
 - Add integer validation to ID column
-- Convert the type field to a dropdown list on edit
 - Add authentication to the application storing username and password credentials in the local web.config

 ## Solution Components